gedankenstuecke/scihub_analysis/README.md

 ### What are the timezones?
 The times in the data set are all in UTC, so you'll have to adjust them for the corresponding time zones if interested in analyzing those.
 Or you could just ignore it for now as I did above, because I'm lazy.

+### What are the licenses?
+The Sci-Hub data is [CC-Zero, as indicated on DataDryad](http://datadryad.org/resource/doi:10.5061/dryad.q447c).
+The [World Bank uses their own ToS for the data](http://web.worldbank.org/WBSITE/EXTERNAL/0,,contentMDK:22547097~pagePK:50016803~piPK:50016805~theSitePK:13,00.html).
+My uglyish code is under MIT license, please take it.

 ### Can I Contribute?
 Most definitely, I'm happy for everyone who likes to join me or has suggestions in what to analyze next!
 Get in touch through the issues or via [Twitter](http://www.twitter.com/gedankenstuecke).